duytantran/churn-modeling/README.md

 # Churn Modeling
 A classification problem to find out the highest rate for a customer that wants to leave a bank.
+This is solved by creating an artificial neural network.